Wikia/guidelines/TypeScript/README.md

 ## Overview

+> TypeScript is a typed superset of JavaScript that compiles to plain JavaScript. [typescriptlang.org](typescriptlang.org)

-* TypeScript is a superset of JavaScript, so do refer to the [Wikia JavaScript Guidelines](https://github.com/Wikia/guidelines/blob/master/JavaScript/CodingConventions.md) wherever applicable
+Since TypeScript is a superset of JavaScript, refer to the [Wikia JavaScript Guidelines](https://github.com/Wikia/guidelines/blob/master/JavaScript/CodingConventions.md) wherever applicable.

-* Before referring to these guidelines, read the [Typescript Handbook](http://www.typescriptlang.org/Handbook) in full to understand what features are available in TS
+Before referring to these guidelines, read the [TypeScript Handbook](http://www.typescriptlang.org/Handbook) in full to understand what features are available in TypeScript.

 ## Tools

 ### Compiler

-The easiset way to acquire a TypeScript Compiler is as an [NPM package](https://www.npmjs.org/package/typescript).
+The easiset way to acquire a TypeScript Compiler is by downloading the [NPM package](https://www.npmjs.org/package/typescript).
 It is also available as a VisualStudio plugin (see TS website).

 ### IDEs/Text Editors